 Fesco allowed only selective consumers to connect to the feeders and such consumers were not subjected to loadshedding at all, it said.
 “By doing so, Fesco discriminated against other consumers who are experiencing 16-18 hours of outages”.

-Saying that such discriminatory practices by Fesco were in violation of section 21 (2b) of the Nepra act, it added that technical losses caused by the feeders were also shared by other consumers whereas smooth electric supply was being enjoyed by
+Saying that such discriminatory practices by Fesco were in violation of section 21 (2b) of the Nepra act, it added that technical losses caused by the feeders were also shared by other consumers whereas smooth electric supply was being enjoyed by selected consumers only.

 The regulator said violations of regulatory regime and direct supply to consumers by private parties could not be carried out without the collusion of Fesco officials.
 It recommended to the government to play its role as the owner of the Disco and conduct an investigation to fix responsibility.